Mayo Clinic buys civic center naming rights

 Hentges told the council a month ago that a new partner had agreed to purchase the naming rights and that council members would be invited to a formal ceremony in the weeks ahead where the name would be revealed.

 The ceremony never happened, and Monday's announcement came on the first business day after the new name was unofficially revealed in a very unconventional way.
-Just before 10 p.m.
-Saturday a Facebook post appeared, including a photo of a fresh piece of advertising painted below the arena ice — the Mayo logo and the words "Mayo Clinic Health System."
+On Friday night a Facebook post appeared, including a photo of a fresh piece of advertising painted below the arena ice — the Mayo logo and the words "Mayo Clinic Health System."

 The Facebook post came from Lindsey Mergenthal Botker, wife of Orthopaedic and Fracture Clinic Dr. Jesse Botker, who suggested that OFC's logo had been scrubbed from the facility as part of Mayo's naming-rights deal.